jmacfarland/crypto/README.md

 This repo is for me to play with cryptography stuff.

-So far, I've implemented a simple monoalphabetic substitution cipher - encode/decode, as well as a *very* simple frequency analysis class.
+So far, I've implemented:
+ - Caesar Cipher
+ - Simple Substitution Cipher
+ - Ngram analysis/substitution cipher breaking